anshulsamar/anshulsamar.github.io/_texts/partition.md

 graphs.
 The system operates in a decentralized fashion, reorganizing vertices and edges across server nodes, without the need of a master.
 We operate in an asychronous setting, but assume messages are eventually delivered.
+Consensus is achieved through Paxos.

 Built by Naoki Eto and Anshul Samar.

 ---